 Steps should be taken to try to keep the soils in vineyards as healthy as possible.
 Plants grown in healthy soils will withstand nematode feeding better.
 As a general rule of thumb, as soil organic matter increases, the diversity and abundance of beneficial organisms in the soil do too.

 Avoidance of plant-parasitic nematodes should be a goal of all grape growers.
 However, this is much easier said than done as nematodes are the most numerous animals on our planet.
-If you want to avoid a problem in a future vineyard or suspect you have one in a current planting, it is advised you collect root and soil samples and submit them to Diagnostic Services for nematode analyses.
+If you want to avoid a problem in a future vineyard or suspect you have one in a current planting, it is advised you collect root and soil samples and submit them to Plant and Pest Diagnostics for nematode analyses.
 Based on the results obtained, we will provide a management plan(s).
-To ask questions or address concerns regarding sampling or all things nematode, please contact me at 517-432-1333 or Angela Tenney at 517-353-8563.
+To ask questions or address concerns regarding sampling or all things nematode, please contact Angela Tenney at 517-353-8563.